 How it performed in testing

-- Vertical test: static hold virtually no movement; after stomping, ~1.5 mm
+- Vertical test: The static hold portion of the test showed virtually no movement; and after stomping, it moved just ~1.5 mm

-- Drop test: ~0.5 mm, and uneven drops didn’t really worsen it
+- Drop test: The movement was a mere ~0.5 mm, and uneven drops didn’t really worsen it.
+Very impressive real-world results

 Usability

-But that annoyance can be worth it if you’re using it for its intended purpose: attaching chains and bands.
+But that annoyance may be worth it if you’re using it for its intended purpose: attaching chains and bands.

 Otherwise, I do NOT recommend it.
-While you can remove the clip and use it like a regular collar, the effort required to open and close it simply isn’t worth it for regular use, especially as a primary collar.
+While you can remove the clip and use it like a regular collar, the effort required to open and close it simply isn’t worth it, at least not as your primary collar.

 Design